Gastornis: Classification

 Gastornis and its close relatives are classified together in the family Gastornithidae, and were long considered to be members of the order Gruiformes.
 However, the traditional concept of Gruiformes has since been shown to be an unnatural grouping.
 Beginning in the late 1980s with the first phylogenetic analysis of gastornithid relationships, consensus began to grow that they were close relatives of the lineage that includes waterfowl and screamers, the Anseriformes.
 A 2007 study showed that gastornithids were a very early-branching group of anseriformes, and formed the sister group to all other members of that lineage.

 Recognizing the apparent close relationship between gastornithids and waterfowl, some researchers classify gastornithids within the anseriform group itself.
 Others restrict the name Anseriformes only to the crown group formed by all modern species, and label the larger group including extinct relatives of anseriformes, like the gastornithids, with the name Anserimorphae.
 Gastornithids are therefore sometimes placed in their own order, Gastornithiformes.
+A 2024 study, however, found little support for Gastornithiformes and instead places Gastornis as a member of the Galliformes crown group, as more closely related to Phasianoidea than to megapodes, being sister to the extinct Sylviornithidae, a recently extinct group of medium-sized flightless birds known from subfossil deposits in the Western Pacific.

 A simplified version of the family tree found by Agnolin et al. in 2007 is reproduced below.

-Today, at least five species of Gastornis are generally accepted as valid.
+As of 2024, at least three species are confidently placed within the genus Gastornis: G. parisiensis (type species), G. russelli and G. laurenti.
 The type species, Gastornis parisiensis, was named and described by Hébert in two 1855 papers.
 It is known from fossils found in western and central Europe, dating from the late Paleocene to the early Eocene.
 Other species previously considered distinct, but which are now considered synonymous with G. parisiensis, include G. edwardsii (Lemoine, 1878) and G. klaasseni (Newton, 1885).
-Additional European species of Gastornis are G. russeli (Martin, 1992) from the late Paleocene of Berru, France, and G. sarasini (Schaub, 1929) from the early-middle Eocene.
-G. geiselensis, from the middle Eocene of Messel, Germany, has been considered a synonym of G. sarasini, however, other researchers have stated that there is currently insufficient evidence to synonymize the two, and that they should be kept separate at least pending a more detailed comparison of all gastornithids.
+Additional European species of Gastornis are G. russelli (Martin, 1992) from the late Paleocene of Berru, France, and G. sarasini (Schaub, 1929) from the early-middle Eocene.
 The supposed small species G. minor is considered to be a nomen dubium.

+Eggshells and a tibiotarsus of Gastornis recovered in southwestern France near Saint-Papoul were originally classified as part of the type species G. parisiensis.
+In 2020, however, additional specimens from this location were identified as a distinct species and named G. laurenti, making them the most recently described species of Gastornis.
+The holotype (MHNT.PAL.2018.20.1) is a nearly complete mandible which differs from other species within the genus, and the paratypes consist of the maxilla, right quadrate, femur shaft, tibiotarsus (two left and one right) and six cervical vertebrae.
+A 2024 study attributed more postcranial remains from the same locality to G. laurenti.